 At Furl, we make furniture to help minimise clutter.
 We have storage beds that are lifted off the ground to allow for airflow whilst minimising the clutter in your bedroom.
 Our Simplicity Bed is perfect for storing your additional bed linen, pillows and towels.

 Most importantly, we have a vast range of solid upholstered headboards that can be ordered for one of our beds or your existing bed.
 Each of our headboard designs can be made as an integrated headboard, which means that it attaches to the bed, helping to create harmony and stability.

 It is said that linens are one of the best materials for any furniture in your bedroom.
 We work with the softest linens from Romo, an exquisite cotton-linen blend available in a vast range of blues, greens and earthy tones.

 Take care of yourself

-Life right now is strange and at times incredibly testing.
-So the more relaxed you can feel at home, the better.
-The more sleep you can get when your day does finally allow it, the better.
-Your mood is so important to your health and wellbeing, more so now, than ever before.
+Life right now is strange and, at times, incredibly testing.
+The more relaxed you are and the more sleep you get, the better you’ll feel.
+Your mood is so important to your health and well-being, more so now than ever before.